From transition fuel to a fuel in transition

 Biomethane is made by capturing biogas from decomposing organic waste, like food waste, agri-waste and wastewater.
 The biomethane production process reduces waste to landfill, and can help us to lower emissions one flush at a time!
 But don’t worry, it smells and looks the same as the gas you use now.

 Renewable hydrogen can be produced when renewable electricity, or certified renewable electricity, is used to split water into hydrogen and oxygen through a process called 'electrolysis'.
-The only outputs from hydrogen when it used for energy are heat and water vapours.
+The only outputs from hydrogen, when used for energy, are heat and water vapours.

 News & Research